ncborcherding/scRepertoire/README.md

 devtools::install_github("ncborcherding/scRepertoire@dev")
 ```

-We are working on constantly improving the scRepertoire package - these improvements can be found under the "refine" branch.
+We are working on constantly improving the scRepertoire package - these improvements can be found under the "dev" branch.
 These changes will be incorporated into the main branch as they are tested more throughly.

 #### Bioconductor